Remote Internship Opportunity

 - Play an integral part in the successful execution of our informative and acclaimed Congressional briefings, which are looked to as a key source of information.
 You will also help us create engaging post-briefing content such as interviewing panelists and capturing briefing highlights.

 - Support project-related administrative tasks, as necessary.

-- Interest in energy efficiency, beneficial electrification, financing, utility programs, state and federal energy policy, and clean energy technologies, with particular enthusiasm for providing fact-based information in a non-partisan manner.
+- Interest in U.S. federal climate, environment, and energy policy, with particular enthusiasm for providing fact-based information in a non-partisan manner.

 - Detail-oriented, self-starter, flexible, and able to manage multiple tasks

 - Open to feedback, with strong desire to develop professional skills

 - Ability to work in a team and independently

 Internships require a commitment of 26-30 hours per week during a 14- to 16-week semester in the spring and fall, or during a 10- to 12-week semester in the summer.
 A recommended course load for a 30-hour internship is 3-6 credit hours.